 I need to say this one clearly because it is one of the most quietly damaging things women tell themselves to make sense of surviving a painful relationship.
 The idea that it happened for a reason.
 That the universe sent him to teach her something.
 That the breaking was necessary and therefore the person who broke her was significant in a destined way.
 And I believe in growth.
 I genuinely do.
 Hard experiences teach us real things.
 But I do not believe that surviving someone qualifies them for the title of soulmate.

 Some relationships are lessons.
 That is real and it is true and the lessons are often important ones.
 But a lesson is not a soulmate.
+Knowing clearly whether what you survived was a toxic relationship or something genuinely worth returning to is the question that sits underneath all of this, and it deserves an honest answer.
 Confusing the two keeps women in relationships that have already said everything they came to say, waiting for a conclusion that was never part of what that particular connection was designed to offer.
+Calling a lesson a soulmate is the story that keeps a woman standing at a door that was never going to open the way she needed it to, long after the lesson itself has finished speaking.

 Intensity Fades and What It Leaves Behind Tells You Whether It Was Real